puspalalnewar/puspalalnewar/README.md

 <h3> Hello, I'm Puspalal Newar! 👋</h3>

 - 🧑‍💻 **I am a Passionate React.js Developer**.
-- 💻 Currently, I am working on my own project and looking to collaborate on **Open Source** contributions.
+- 💻 Currently, I am learning and looking to collaborate on **Open Source** contributions.
 - 🚀 I’m continuously learning and exploring new tools and technologies.
 - 📫 How to reach me **puspalalnewar79@gmail.com**
 - 🌍 From **India**.